France national football team manager

 The France national football team manager was first established on 25 April 1964 following the appointment of the country's first national football team manager Henri Guérin.
 Before this, the France national football team was selected by a selection committee, a process in which the French Football Federation would select coaches and trainers from within the country or abroad to prepare the side for single games and tournaments, but with all decisions ultimately remaining under the control of the committee.
-From 1904–1913, the USFSA headed the committee, which was referred to as the Commission Centrale d'Association.
-The committee was controlled by André Espir and André Billy and featured little to no physical preparation for upcoming matches.
-In 1913, the Comité Français Interfédéral, a precursor to the French Football Federation, took over the committee following the USFSA becoming affiliated with the organization and secretary general Henri Delaunay took control.